By Jim Murphy

 “To see his little boy suffering under brain fevers, as the result of his precocious intellect, completely unmanned him.”
 No wonder.

-Originally published in the March/April 2011 edition of the Society Hill Reporter
+This article was originally published in the March/April 2011 edition of the Society Hill Reporter.
+It has been reprinted with permission.